V-Cent/TTE/docs/tech/tov.md

 Other skills in the game can change the number of normal attacks and artes you can use before your normal progression ends.
 There are also skills that can change the limitations on altered and arcane artes, making them be followed by any other arte.

-One important thing to note is that, if you are able to do two artes in succession, you cannot use the same one without a different arte in between.
+One important thing to note is that, if you are able to do two artes of the same tier in succession, you cannot use the same one without a different arte in between(e.g. Azure Edge into Azure Edge).

 Fatal Strikes (**FS**), when unlocked, can also be used by pressing the FS button (default as right trigger) when the FS symbol appears on screen.